idxbroker/wordpress-plugin/README.md

 * Fix: Resolve PHP 8 deprecated features regarding required parameters followed by optional parameters in functions
 * Fix: Resolve PHP 8.3 deprecated features and update Carbon dependency
 * Fix: Resolve PHP 8 Errors with Gravity Forms
+* Fix: Social Pro articles may not be syndicated properly

 ### 3.1.0 ###
 * New: Supplemental Listings can now be targeted by Active, Sold, or Both within all IMPress Property widgets under the Properties to Feature dropdown